Cosmology with Persistent Homology: a Fisher Forecast: From Summary Statistic to Cosmological Constraints

 Another observation is that the parameter degeneracies for our statistic are in directions fairly different from those for the joint power spectrum and bispectrum statistic.
 This implies that we can break degeneracies by combining the two statistics and obtain constraints that are tightened by $12-33\%$.
 We show the contours from combining in orange in the same Figure and summarize all $1$-$\sigma$ constraints in Table \ref{tab:results}.
+Here we point out a few major observations:

+\begin{itemize} \item $PH$ shows stronger degeneracies in the $\sigma_8$-$\Omega_{\rm m}$, $h$-$\Omega_{\rm m}$, and $w$-$\Omega_{\rm m}$ planes with respect to $P_0+ P_2+B_0$.
+This might be due to the fact that persistent homology is more sensitive to the local number density of points (or more specifically the inter-halo distance), which changes in a degenerate way for these parameters. \item $PH$ shows weaker degeneracies in the $\sigma_8$-$w$, $\Omega_{\rm b}$-$h$, and $\Omega_{\rm b}$-$n_{\rm s}$ planes.
+They allow for the gains in constraining power from combining the statistics and deserve future investigations. \item Overall, constraints on $\sigma_8$, $w$ and $\sum m_\nu$ are considerably improved with respect to $P_0+ P_2+B_0$.
+We reiterate that given the simplistic setup, these constraints should not be taken at face value, but only in the relative sense.
+Nevertheless, especially in the case of massive neutrinos, such an improvement may be expected given the higher sensitivity of our statistic to mildly non-linear scales, as noted above. \end{itemize}